Little Children (2006): Todd Field’s Follow-Up to “In the Bedroom,” Starring Kate Winslet and Patrick Wilson (Adultery, Erotic Movies)

-As a take on American suburbia, “Little Children” offers a darkly humorous view of a group of characters whose paths crisscross in unexpected ways, both comic and tragic.
+As a take on American suburbia, “Little Children” offers a darkly humorous view of characters whose paths crisscross in unexpected ways, both comic and tragic.
 In scope and ambition, the film recalls the large ensemble pieces of Robert Altman (“Short Cuts”) and his protege, Paul Thomas Anderson (“Boogie Nights,” “Magnolia”).

-Since “Little Children” is set in contempo suburbia (refreshingly New England and not Los Angeles) and deals with marriage and adultery, inevitable comparisons will be made with Sam Mendes’ “American Beauty,” which swept the 1999 Oscars, including Best Picture, and more specifically with Todd Solondz’s “Happiness,” due to some similarities in characters, prominent among which is a sex offender in both features, albeit one that serves different purpose in the text.
+Since “Little Children” is set in contempo suburbia (refreshingly New England, and not Los Angeles) and deals with marriage and adultery, inevitable comparisons will be made with Sam Mendes’ “American Beauty,” which swept the 1999 Oscars, including Best Picture.

 As co-written by Field and Tom Perrotta, based on the best-selling novel by Perrotta (who also wrote “Election,” made into a great picture by Alexander Payne), “Little Children” centers on twelve fully-developed characters whose lives intersect in surprising, even dangerous ways, when they meet in various places of their small, intimate community: the playgrounds, the town pool, the supermarket, and of course, the private homes.

-Like most good movies, the text of “Little Children” is dense and the tone rich enough to be interpreted in different ways by different viewers.
+The text of “Little Children” is dense and the tone rich enough to be interpreted in different ways by different viewers.
 On one level, the movie could be taken as a modern-day fable about the turbulent emotional landscape beneath the surface of a seemingly conventional suburban neighborhood, one in which the denizens struggle with juggling marriage and children, desire and infidelity, personal and public lives, self-fulfillment versus community-orientation.

-On another level, the movie could be seen as an anatomy of consciousness, intertwining characters that embark on personal and collective journeys, at the end of which they reach emotionally startling revelations about themselves, their significant others, and their community at large.
+The movie could be seen as an anatomy of consciousness, intertwining characters that embark on personal and collective journeys, at the end of which they reach emotionally startling revelations about themselves, their significant others, and their community at large.

-The yarn’s protagonist is Todd (Patrick Wilson), a handsome house-husband, affectionately known to the stay-at-home moms of the neighborhood as The Prom King.
-Hes every womans sexual fantasyall the women in the neighborhood cast lusting glances at him–except for his wife Kathy (Jennifer Connelly).
-The family’s breadwinner, Kathy is a documentarian (there’s a wonderful scene in which she interviews a boy whose father had died in Iraq).
+The family’s breadwinner, Kathy is a documentarian (there’s good scene in which she interviews a boy whose father had died in Iraq).
 A bit of a shrill, she puts pressure on Todd to pursue his legal career, since he has failed not once but twice the bar examinations.

-The film’s female protagonist, sort of Todd’s counter figure, is the young, beautiful, and alert Sarah (Kate Winslet).
+The female protagonist, sort of Todd’s counter figure, is the young, beautiful, and alert Sarah (Kate Winslet).
 Once a passionate feminist, aspiring to become a PhD in literature (who never wrote her dissertation), Sarah is stuck in a listless, sexless, run-of-the-mill marriage to Richard.

-Sarah is the only mom in the neighborhood who has the courage to introduce herself to the “Prom King.
-Sparks fly from their very first meeting, in which Sarah asks for Todd’s phone number in order to impress her friends and win a five dollar betbut also to prove to herself that she can just do it.
+Sarah is the only mom in the neighborhood who has the courage to introduce herself to the “Prom King.”
+Sparks fly from their very first meeting, in which Sarah asks for Todd’s phone number in order to impress her friends and win a five-dollar bet, but also to prove to herself that she can just do it.

-The specific reactions to Todd and Sarahs infidelity cannot be described here, but suffice is to say that it’s a steamy erotic affair with full nudity (of both partners) and daring sexual positions, at least as far as bourgeois sexuality is concerned.
-(The gifted Winslet has never looked so beautiful or seductive)
+The specific reactions to Todd and Sarah’s infidelity cannot be described here, but suffice is to say that it’s a steamy erotic affair with full nudity (of both partners) and daring sexual positions, at least as far as bourgeois sexuality is concerned.
+(The gifted Winslet has never looked so beautiful or seductive).

 In a poignant reading group session, the movie suggests an inventive parallel between the tragic heroine of Flaubert’s seminal novel “Madame Bovary” and Sarah’s adultery and ultimate fate.
 Granted expressive close-ups, Winslet’s Sarah wonders what choices she has, and how much has the status of “deviant” women-mothers changed as far as societal expectations are concerned.

 As written and acted, Hedges is an unsympathetic role that needs to make a huge transformation to emerge at the end, like the other characters, more humane or at least less bigoted.
 There’s too much of Hedges in the film, at the expense of other characters that could have been developed (as noted, Sarah’s husband Richard, who is prominent in the book, barely exists in the film), and that Emmerich is over-the-top make things worse.
-Along with Jennifer Connelly, Emmerich gives a weak, hysterical performance, which stands out in a uniformly good ensemble.
+Along with Jennifer Connelly, Emmerich gives a weak performance, which stands out in a uniformly good ensemble.

 The scenes between May and Ronnie, and between Ronnie and the other town members are intense and disturbing, though not exploitational or gratuitous.
 Touching on a timely issue, how to handle sex offenders considering the statistics of repeated crime rates, and what should be the community role in helping them, Field and Perotta succeed in humanizing the character and his predicament, particularly in a great scene toward the end, in which Ronnie comes face-to-face with Sarah and her daughter.

-It also happens that two of Ronnie’s scenes are among the best in the movie.
+Two of Ronnie’s scenes are among the best in the movie.
 Field shows a masterly touch in staging a pool sequence, in which Ronnie violates his parole and up, irritating the other residents who, one by one, leave the area.
 It’s one of the most mesemerizing scenes I’ve seen of how presumably rational individuals turn into an undifferentiated mass, driven by panic and hysteria.
 Field’s use of visuals, sounds (and silence) serve, which forces the viewers to take a stance, serve this scene particulary well.

 In another great scene, Ronnie goes on a date (with Jane Adams), under the initiative (or rather pressure) of his mother that goes expectedly very very wrong.
 Cineastes may see similarities between Adams’ role here and in “Happiness,” in both of which she is brilliant, nailing her role in one or two scenes.

 With all my enthusiasm for Field’s film, it’s impossible to ignore the flaws.
 First and foremost is the character of Kathy, which, as written and as played (poorly) by Jennifer Connelly, makes little sense.
 Another actress might have done better with such underwritten part, which feels chopped.
-Crucial scenes (from the book) might have ended on the editing room floor, thus reducing the central narrative from a triangle to a duet, despite prominent billing of Connelly.
+Crucial scenes (from the book) might have ended on the editing room floor, thus reducing the narrative from a triangle to a duet, despite prominent billing of Connelly.

 Another important scene, in which the two couples, Kathy and Todd and Sarah and Richard gather for dinner, is also a miss, due to Connelly’s inept interpretation.
-The spouses are unaware of the illicit affairthat is, until Sarah spills the beans with one tiny remark.
+The spouses are unaware of the illicit affair that is, until Sarah spills the beans with one tiny remark.
 Whereas Sarah’s husband is oblivious, Kathy gets the pointit’s a great moment of realization, with dark humor that Connelly fails to convey, even when she goes under the table to check out her rival.

 Watching this scene brings to mind another movie about adultery, “Heartburn,” in which Meryl Streep, while having her hair done in a beauty parlor, suddenly realizes that her husband (Jack Nicholson) is having an affair with a socialite she knows well.
 A close-up of Streep and her expressive face does marvels for her, and for the scene, whereas with Connelly, the poignancy is nearly lost.